-VLAN IDs 4087 and 4090 are reserved for RUCKUS internal use only.
+VLAN IDs 4087 is reserved for RUCKUS internal use only.
 VLAN 4094 is reserved for use by Single STP.
-If you want to use VLANs 4091 and 4092 as configurable VLANs, you can assign them to different VLAN IDs.
+If you want to use VLANs 4090, 4091 and 4092 as configurable VLANs, you can assign them to different VLAN IDs.
 For more information, refer to Assigning a Different VLAN ID to Default and Reserved VLANs on page 288.